TRAVELLING TO BELGIUM

 Online appointments for visa application can be made through the relevant visa page on our website.
 Please wear a mask when entering the embassy and follow the required Corona prevention measures.
 Those who have symptoms such as fever and coughing are restricted from entering the embassy.

-From 1 October it is no longer mandatory for travelers coming from Korea to do quarantine in Belgium.
+It is not mandatory for travelers coming from Korea to do quarantine in Belgium.
 However, if you have covid-19 symptoms, you should immediately go into isolation for 7 days and see a doctor for a test as soon as possible.
 If that test is positive, you will remain in isolation until day 7.
 If the test is negative and your health permits, you can come out of isolation again.

 For questions related to entry into Belgium, please contact email@example.com.
 We do not accept telephone inquiries.